storj/docs/src/pages/dcs/how-tos/veeam-integration-guide/index.md

 To integrate Storj with Veeam, you will need to create S3 credentials in Storj and add them within Veeam.
 Veeam uses a wizard to guide users in adding S3-compatible cloud storage.

-## Requirements
+### Requirements

-*   An active Storj account
+*   An active Storj account: navigate to <https://us1.storj.io/signup?partner=veeam> to sign up, or log in <https://storj.io/login> if you already have an account.

-*   A bucket for Veeam in your Storj instance
+*   A bucket for Veeam in your Storj instance.

-*   An installation of Veeam
+*   An installation of Veeam.

 Download a [free trial](https://www.veeam.com/vm-backup-recovery-replication-software.html) of Veeam or [create a Veeam account](https://www.veeam.com/signin.html?client_id=my-veeam-com).